 CSDC: Yeah, exactly.

-CS: We like to remind people of that.
+Chris: We like to remind people of that.

 We'd like to thank The London Souls for taking the time out of their day to come talk to us!
 Catch them on their sold out tour in Europe supporting Catfish and The Bottlemen.